HenkKin/DataAccessClient/README.md

 		modelBuilder.Entity<ExampleEntity>()
 				.ToTable("ExampleEntities");
 		// OR
-		// Register your entities to the DbContext using EntityEntityTypeConfiguration class modelBuilder.ApplyConfiguration(new ExampleEntityEntityTypeConfiguration());
+		// Register your entities to the DbContext using EntityTypeConfiguration class modelBuilder.ApplyConfiguration(new ExampleEntityEntityTypeConfiguration());

+		// OR
+		// Register your entities to the DbContext using IEntityTypeConfiguration modelBuilder.ApplyConfigurationsFromAssembly(typeof(AssemblyInfo).Assembly);

 		base.OnModelCreating(modelBuilder);
 	}